fabrix-app/spool-broadcast/README.md

 ### BroadcastProjector
 Projectors are useful for saving event data in a useable way.
 For example, a "User Created" event was dispatched, so now it might be nice to save their PII encrypted in one table, and their other details in a different table.
 You can easily do this with multiple projectors on the same event.

+### BroadcastDispatcher
+Occasionally, you may need to multi-project when a projection is run and trigger side-events.
+Dispatchers let you trigger these without running a processor for a new event.
+For example, an event happens and updates an aggregate or projection, but you have other listeners that don't need a fully new event to respond.
+This is different from a processor which will dispatch a new command, instead, a dispatcher is a "side effect" of an event that contains at least some data from the original event but has a different event id.

 ## Contributing
 We love contributions!
 Please check out our [Contributor's Guide](https://github.com/fabrix-app/fabrix/blob/master/CONTRIBUTING.md) for more information on how our projects are organized and how to get started.